aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 #### ipaddr filter

-The ```arista.avd.ipaddr``` filter provides the capabilities to calculate all IP address related functionality like, `subnet`, `address`, `subnet size`, `network ip` etc. The input can be an IP address or a list of IP addresses and the output will be of similar data-type.
+The `arista.avd.ipaddr` filter provides capabilities to manipulate IP addresses.
+It supports operations like `subnet`, `address`, `subnet size`, `network ip`, etc...
+The input can be an IP address or a list of IP addresses and the output will be of similar data-type.

 This filter supports both `IPv4` and `IPv6` version types.
 If no IP version is specified, then the filter calculates for both of the versions.
 This filter takes two arguments apart from the IP address(es) as input, which are `method` and `version`.
-The supported versions are `4`, and `6` (integers), which represent the **ipv4** and **ipv6** respectively.
+The supported versions are `4`, and `6` (integers), which represent the **ipv4** and **ipv6** address families respectively.
 The supported `methods` are:

-1) `validate`: Returns the valid IP addresses or Network IPs based on the version type.
-If no version number is provided then both IPv4 and IPv6 IPs are returned based on the input data-type(string or list).
+1. `validate`: Returns the valid IP addresses or Network IPs based on the version type.
+If no version number is provided then both IPv4 and IPv6 IPs are returned based on the input data-type (string or list).
 This is the default method in the `ipaddr` filter.

     ```example
     ip_pool = ['192.168.0.1', '192.168.0', 'fe08::1', '192.168.1.0/24', '', True, 'test12.com']